Boyden Congratulates New Global Practice Leaders as Specialization Drives Growth

-NEW YORK, May 30, 2023 (GLOBE NEWSWIRE) -- Boyden, a premier leadership and talent advisory firm with more than 70 offices in over 45 countries, congratulates its new global practice leaders, recognized for their knowledge, expertise and commitment to their industries, clients and global colleagues.
+New York, May 31, 2023 (GLOBE NEWSWIRE) -- Boyden, a premier leadership and talent advisory firm with more than 70 offices in over 45 countries, congratulates its new global practice leaders, recognized for their knowledge, expertise and commitment to their industries, clients and global colleagues.

 “Boyden’s deep sector expertise is a cornerstone of our growth strategy.
 It enables our partners to share their local expertise, knowledge of leadership talent and the latest developments worldwide,” commented Chad Hesters, President & CEO, Boyden.
 “Our global practice leaders are appointed for their collegial leadership capabilities, support for excellence in client service and cross-border collaboration to meet the evolving needs of our clients.”